Ceará (footballer)

-Marcos Venâncio de Albuquerque (born 16 June 1980 in Crato), commonly known as Ceará, is a Brazilian right wingback.
+Marcos Venâncio de Albuquerque (born 16 June 1980), commonly known as Ceará, is a Brazilian right wingback.

 Career

 Ceará began his football career in the city of Crato in the state where Ceará was born.
 Ceará began his football career when he joined Gama youth academy and earned a nickname Ceará.
 In 1999, he joined Brazilian side Santos where he spent one year and then joined various Brazilian clubs in the lower division like Associação Atlética Portuguesa and São José.
 In 2001, Ceará joined Santa Cruz where the club became 25th place in Campeonato Brasileiro Série A, which resulted relegation to Campeonato Brasileiro Série B. At Santa Cruz, he made 19 league appearances.
 The following year, he joined Botafogo where he played against Sport Club do Recife in the Brazil Cup which resulted 1–1 draw.
 In the second leg, Sport Club do Recife won 7–2 to go through to the next round.

 Ceará career changed when he joined Coritiba where he stayws for two years.
 In 2003, Ceará and his teammate led the Coritiba win the Campeonato Paranaense and finished fifth in the league.